Mikaela Parmlid

-Mikaela Parmlid (born 22 September 1980) is a retired Swedish professional golfer who played on the LPGA Tour 2004–10 and the Ladies European Tour 2011–14.
+Mikaela Parmlid (born 22 September 1980) is a Swedish professional golfer.
+She played on the LPGA Tour 2004–10 and the Ladies European Tour 2011–14.
 She was runner-up in the 2012 UNIQA Ladies Golf Open, the 2013 Open de España Femenino, and the 2014 International Crown.
 As an amateur, she won the 2001 European Ladies' Team Championship and was the 2003 NCAA Championship team and individual champion, and received the Honda Sports Award as the top woman collegiate golfer.

-Amateur career
+Early life

-Parmlid was born in Gothenburg, Sweden and educated at Göteborgs Högre Samskola and Chaparral High in Scottsdale, Arizona.
+In 1980, Parmlid was born in Gothenburg, Sweden.
+She was educated at Göteborgs Högre Samskola and Chaparral High in Scottsdale, Arizona.
 In 1997 she won the Swedish High School Championship, and she was the 1998 Nordic Junior Champion and the 1998 Teen Tour Champion.
 In 1999 she was the low amateur at the Chrysler Open, an LET event, and she was the low amateur at the Compaq Open, also an LET event, for four consecutive years 1999–2002.

+Amateur career

 Parmlid was an economics major at University of Southern California 1999–2003 and played with the USC Trojans women's golf team.
 She was a member of the 2003 NCAA Championship Team and won the NCAA individual championship, after which she and her team was invited to the White House to meet George W. Bush.
 She won five collegiate tournaments in total and received the 2003 Honda Sports Award, as the top woman collegiate golfer.
 She was inducted into the WGCA Players Hall of Fame in 2013.

 Parmlid was part of the Swedish National Team and won the 2001 European Ladies' Team Championship in Spain, and won silver at the next installment 2003 in Frankfurt, losing the final to Spain 4.5–2.5.
 In 2002, she finished 10th in the European Ladies Amateur at Kristianstad Golf Club.
 Her team finished 8th at the 2002 Espirito Santo Trophy in Malaysia.